DPRK Today: History

+DPRK Today carried articles that included threats of nuclear attacks against neighbouring South Korea and commentary endorsing U.S. President Donald Trump during his 2016 presidential campaign.

-On 18 September 2020, DPRK Today partnered with pro-North Korea propaganda site CEPS-BR (Songun Policy Studies Center - Brazil).
+On 18 September 2020, DPRK Today entered into a partnership with the pro–North Korea propaganda website CEPS-BR (Songun Policy Studies Center – Brazil).

-DPRK Today has been offline since 11 January 2024, after North Korean leader Kim Jong Un called for a "fundamental turnaround" of North Korea's policy towards reunification and South Korea.
+The website has been offline since 11 January 2024, after North Korean leader Kim Jong Un called for a "fundamental turnaround" in North Korea's policy towards reunification and South Korea.

+Purpose

+DPRK Today was used to disseminate the North Korean government's policies and political messaging, as well as to promote the country's economic interests.
+It has been described by reporters in the United States and elsewhere as a propaganda outlet for the regime.